webplatform/docs/dom/Element/hasAttribute/index.md

 }}
 }}
 {{Notes_Section
-|Usage=Use this method to determine whether a certain attribute exists on an element.
+|Usage=Use this method to determine whether a content attribute exists on an element.
 |Notes=*This method does not get the value of the attribute, see [[dom/methods/getAttribute|'''getAttribute''']] for this purpose.
 *See [[dom/methods/hasAttributes|'''hasAttributes''']], which determines whether the element has any attributes at all.
 }}